VickyCrockett/portfolio/javascript_and_web_game/README.md

  To play the game open index.html

- This game was created in 1 hour from a blank repository by using a GPT to increase productivity.
+ The initial prototype of this game was created in 1 hour from a blank repository by using a GPT to increase productivity.

  The initial proof of concept prototype is working.
 For a list of known issues, or to report your own, please see the [Issues](https://github.com/VickyCrockett/super_sets/issues) section of this repository.